Load Balancer Controller Installation¶

 -

-If not setting up IAM for ServiceAccount, apply the IAM policies from the following URL at minimum.
+If you're not setting up IAM roles for service accounts, apply the IAM policies from the following URL at a minimum.

-IAM permission subset for those who use TargetGroupBinding only and don't plan to use the AWS Load Balancer Controller to manage security group rules:
+only and don't plan to use the LBC to manage security group rules:

 {